 Mount St. Helens, Wash.

 About 50 miles south of Mount Rainier sits the shell of Mount St. Helens, the scene of one of the worst volcanic eruptions in U.S. history.
 On May 18, 1980, an earthquake caused a major chunk of the volcano to cleave and slide off, forming a landslide that traveled about 14 miles down the North Fork Toutle River.
-The earthquake also released a blast of pressurized gas and vaporized groundwater, which exploded laterally at about 300 mph, shooting a tower of ash up 30,000 feet and knocking down every tree for hundreds of miles.
+The earthquake also released a blast of pressurized gas and vaporized groundwater, which exploded laterally at about 300 mph, shooting a tower of ash up 30,000 feet and knocking down trees across 230 square miles.
 Subsequent eruptions sent pyroclastic flows — ground-hugging avalanches of hot ash, pumice, rocks and gas — screaming down the slopes at 50 to 80 mph.
 Prevailing winds carried 520 million tons of ash eastward across the U.S., and Spokane, Wash., was cast in "complete darkness" 250 miles away.
 Following the blast came several lahars, some not until later that afternoon as the glaciers melted.
 Fifty-seven people and thousands of animals were killed in all, and damages topped $1 billion.

 Mount St. Helens reawakened in 2004, when four explosions blasted steam and ash 10,000 feet above the crater.
 Lava continued gurgling out and forming a dome on the crater floor until late January 2008.
 About 125 million cubic yards of lava erupted during that time, filling 7 percent of the 1980 crater.
 Although it's calmed down now, it remains an "active and dangerous" volcano, according to the USGS, and history shows it's been relatively active since the Middle Ages, including a blast in 1480 that was five times stronger than the 1980 eruption.